Bloody Crayons: Plot

 Gerard dies from his wound.
 Richalaine and Eunice are later chased by someone in costume.
 They escape but Justin, now deranged, attacks them with a knife.
 In the struggle, he and Richalaine fall down the stairs and die.
 Eunice and Kiko reunite and encounter John, who claims to have found a boat.
 Kiko becomes suspicious after learning John has Mang Pedring’s keys.
 John says the caretaker died in a trap.
 They fight, and John falls into a pit but survives and discovers it leads to the cliff where Olivia fell; yet her body is gone.

-Reaching the shore, the trio finds a boat, but Olivia’s voice comes over Eunice’s walkie-talkie.
+Reaching the shore, the duo finds a boat, but Olivia’s voice comes over Eunice’s walkie-talkie.
 They return to the house and find her alive.
 Kiko grows suspicious; Olivia appears unharmed.
 He tries to warn Eunice but is stabbed by Olivia, revealing she orchestrated the deaths.
 Olivia hunts Eunice through the woods, ultimately cornering her at the cliff.
-Olivia confesses she planned to kill only Kenly, Marie, and herself but claims the others' deaths were not her fault.
+Olivia confesses she planned to kill only Kenly, Marie, and Eunice but claims the others' deaths were not her fault.
 The two fight.
 Just as Olivia is about to kill Eunice, John’s drone crashes into her, knocking her off balance.
 Eunice tries to save her, but Olivia lets go and falls to her death.

 John, alive thanks to a bullet-stopping dog tag, helps Eunice.
 They hear Kiko’s weak voice on the walkie-talkie and escape the island together by boat.